 - When looking for new apps, take the developers of those apps into account.
 Software from reputable developers is far less likely to contain infections.

-- Install Kaspersky Internet Security for Android on your device.
+- Install on your device.
 It will help detect all miners, including ones that don’t noticeably overheat or discharge your device.
 Even a miner designed to back off periodically will eventually wear out your phone — and a crude one could toast it